mohitjain/mohitjain/_posts/2013-01-15-adding-validations-in-your-ajax-based-controllers-ajaxify-your-site.md

 layout: post
 comments: true
 permalink: /2013/01/adding-validations-in-your-ajax-based-controllers-ajaxify-your-site/
 categories: tips-and-tricks utilities
 ---

-Few weeks back I wrote a small blog on how to add ajax in you forms to ajaxify your site.
+A few weeks back I wrote a small blog on how to add Ajax in you forms to Ajaxify your site.
 If you haven’t checked out that post I will recommend you to check that one [here][1] and check the demo of the application here.

  [1]: http://www.codebeerstartups.com/2012/12/ajaxify-your-site-with-remote-true/

-So here is the quick modifications to achieve the basic goal of adding validations.
+So here are the quick modifications to achieve the basic goal of adding validations.
 All we need to check is whether product has been saved or not and we can check that just by checking errors count in the product object ie
 {% highlight ruby %}
 @product.errors.count
 {% endhighlight %}